NVIDIA/earth2mip/CONTRIBUTING.md

 testing has been completed.
 Note that every PR should correspond to an open issue and should be linked on Github.

+### CI
+Linting.
+Manually run the linting:

+    make lint

+Run it before every commit:

+- (optional) install pre-commit hooks and git lfs with `make setup-ci`.
+  After this command is run, you will need to fix any lint errors before commiting.
+This needs to be done once per local clone of this repository.

+To run the test suite:

+    pytest

+To run quick tests (takes 10 seconds):

+  pytest -m 'not slow'

+To reset the regression data:

+  pytest --regtest-reset

+and then check in the changes.

 ### Licensing Information

 All source code files should start with this paragraph: